 Hand in hand, the woods swallowed them up.

-Caroline was still buzzing from the house wine as they pulled back into the estate her hand warm in her husband’s for the first time in… she couldn’t remember.
-Red and blue lights flashed across her vision, the fuzz of her brain blown away like mist in hurricane.
+Caroline was still buzzing from the house wine as they pulled back into the estate, her hand warm in her husband’s for the first time in… she couldn’t remember.
+Red and blue lights flashed across her vision, the fuzz of her brain blown away like mist in a hurricane.
 A fire engine silhouetted against blazing flames that reached for the dark sky.

 “What’s wrong?” she asked, straining against her seat belt.
 Brian squinted out the windscreen with his tongue between his teeth, his head shaking slowly.
 He slipped his hand from hers to stop the car.
 It seemed like the whole street was out in slippers and dressing gowns, kids in pyjamas as they clung to their parent’s legs and watched with pale faces as fire fighters fought to quench the flames at the end of the street.
 Caroline pressed a hand over her heart and said a silent prayer as she saw their house outside the semi-circle of worried faces.